OnceWasPerfect/BleController/README.md

-int xCalibrated = 0;  //Base value for x int yCalibrated = 0;  //Base value for y bool bolScroll = false;  //Is scroll mode active
+int xCalibrated = 0;  //Base value for x int yCalibrated = 0;  //Base value for y bool bolScroll = false;  //Is scroll mode active Adafruit_BluefruitLE_SPI ble(BLUEFRUIT_SPI_CS, BLUEFRUIT_SPI_IRQ, BLUEFRUIT_SPI_RST);  //Bluetooth object
 ```

 There are two buttons for the user to manipulate `scrollButton` and `mainbutton`.  `mainButton` acts like left click on a mouse, while `scrollButton` is used to toggle in and out of scroll mode.
 A switch would also work well for `scrollButton` but my user doesn't have the coordination to manipulate a switch.  `lis` is the Accelerometer object.
-This is used to get all the movement data fromt he Accelerometer.
-The `xCalibrated` and `yCalibrated` variables are used to hold the resting (no cursor movement) Accelerometer values.
-Finally `bolScroll` keeps track of whether the user is in scroll mode or not.
+This is used to get all the movement data from the Accelerometer.
+The `xCalibrated` and `yCalibrated` variables are used to hold the resting (no cursor movement) Accelerometer values.  `bolScroll` keeps track of whether the user is in scroll mode or not.
+Finally the `ble` object is created in `BluefruitRoutines.h` and it is used to actually send the commands to the tablet.

 ### Functions
 In order to facilitate easier future transitions as movement degrades and new ways of controlling the cursor have to be devised, I've tried to keep the code modular and use functions when I can.